Financial-Times/n-heroku-tools/README.md

     log [options]                                       Logs to SalesForce™®©
     hash-assets                                         Generates an asset-hashes.json file
     ship [options]                                      Ships code.
-Deploys using pipelines, also running the configure and scale steps automatically
+Deploys using pipelines, also running the configure and scale steps automatically float [options]                                     Deploys code to a test app and checks it doesn't die
     *

   Options: